A comprehensive Southern African Budget Safari travelling from Zimbabwe's Victoria Falls to Cape Town in South Africa.

 We travel to a Himba community near Kamanjab to meet the modern day Himba and gain insight into their disappearing traditional lifestyles.

 The Himba were once a semi-nomadic, pastoral tribe with distinctive traditions and cultural practices.
 Today few Himba still live off the land as their ancestors did, remaining unchanged by western influences.
 We visit an educational village, established to portray the Himba way of life, without impacting negatively on the truly traditional communities living in natural environments.
-The unique culture of the striking Himba is characterized by their style of dress, particularly their hairstyles and elaborate jewelry.
+The unique culture of the striking Himba is characterized by their style of dress, particularly their hairstyles and elaborate jewellery.
 The market at the village offers an opportunity to buy gifts to take home while supporting the women of the village in making an income.

 On day 13 we travel to the Atlantic coast of Namibia stopping to explore Spitzkoppe along the way.
 Spitzkoppe, also known as the ‘Matterhorn of Namibia’.
 Spitzkoppe is a stark area of dramatic exposed granite peaks, with the highest outcrop rising to over 1780m above sea level.
 We take a guided walk with a local in Spitzkoppe to admire the rock formations of this open wilderness and see San rock art.